We found 8 otologists and neurotologists who accept Humana Open Access near Hinsdale, IL.

 Clinical interests: Deafness, Ruptured Eardrum, Ear Problems, Hearing Loss, Cochlear Implant, Cholesteatoma

-Dr. John Leonetti specializes in otology and neurotology.
-Dr. Leonetti's patients gave him an average rating of 4.5 out of 5 stars.
-These areas are among his clinical interests: bell's palsy, otosclerosis, and skull base surgery.
+Dr. John Leonetti is an otologist and neurotologist.
+Dr. Leonetti's average patient rating is 4.5 stars out of 5.
+His clinical interests include bell's palsy, otosclerosis, and skull base surgery.
+His professional affiliations include Loyola Outpatient Center (LOC) and Edward Hines, Jr. VA Hospital.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Leonetti honors.
-He studied medicine at Loyola University Chicago, Stritch School of Medicine.
-Dr. Leonetti's training includes a residency program at a hospital affiliated with Loyola University.
-He has received the distinction of Chicago Super Doctors.
-Dr. Leonetti's hospital/clinic affiliations include Loyola Outpatient Center (LOC) and Edward Hines, Jr. VA Hospital.
+Before performing his residency at a hospital affiliated with Loyola University, Dr. Leonetti attended Loyola University Chicago, Stritch School of Medicine.
+Dr. Leonetti has received the distinction of Chicago Super Doctors.

 Clinical interests: Otosclerosis, Inner Ear Perfusion, Tinnitus, Tumor, Deafness, Bell's Palsy, Facial Paralysis, ...
 (Read more)

-Clinical interests: Inner Ear Perfusion, Deafness, Bell's Palsy, Facial Paralysis, Implantable Hearing Aid, Bone ...
+Clinical interests: Inner Ear Perfusion, Deafness, Cochlear Implant Surgery, Bell's Palsy, Facial Paralysis, ...
 (Read more)

 Clinical interests: Hearing Evaluation, Dizziness, Neck Pain, Hoarseness, Sinus Problems, Nose Problems, Hearing Loss, ...
 (Read more)

 Dr. Justin Wittkopf's area of specialization is otology and neurotology.
-He is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He attended the University of Iowa, Carver College of Medicine and then went on to complete his residency at Vanderbilt University Medical Center.
-Dr. Wittkopf is affiliated with Centegra Health System.
+Dr. Wittkopf honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He attended the University of Iowa, Carver College of Medicine for medical school and subsequently trained at Vanderbilt University Medical Center for residency.
+He is affiliated with Centegra Health System.

 Conditions / Treatments